Chalmers-Control-Automation-Mechatronics/BiasUCDES/StickPicking/README.md

-THis folder contains the files for the stick-picking example
+This folder contains the files for the stick-picking example